livz/livz.github.io/_posts/2017-07-02-physical-OPSEC-basics.md

 * Can this observed information be interpreted to be useful to them?
 * How to eliminate or reduce adversary exploitation of friendly information?

-Strongly related to the concept of OPSEC is the process of **_aggregation_**: grouping individual pieces of not necessarily related information in order to obtain a bigger picture.
+Strongly related to the concept of OPSEC is the idea of **_aggregation_**: grouping individual pieces of not necessarily related information in order to obtain a bigger picture.

 Enough talking!
 Let’s see a few quick ways to improve our daily OPSEC: